 |400||Total career goal tally from 655 apps|

 |1.03||Goals-per-game ratio at Madrid|

 To claim the Ballon d’Or twice or more is to maintain frequent levels of brilliance at the very highest level, something that Ronaldo achieved not only in 2013 but consistently over a number of seasons.

 Until a few years ago, Ronaldo was a player who split opinion.
 In some quarters, he was considered a flat-track bully; a forward who would crush lesser opponents but would often come up short on the biggest stage and against the best opponents.
 Until 2011, this was a view even held by this writer.

-Now, one month short of his 29th birthday, there can be no doubts about Ronaldo's pedigree.
-When it comes to the big occasion, there is no one who you would rather have in your team than the Portuguese.
-In 2013, the forward scored in every Champions League knockout round in which he played – including decisive strikes home and away in the last-16 victory over former club Manchester United.
-He outshone his great rival Messi in the Clasico marathon, memorably hitting a double in a 3-1 Copa del Rey semi-final triumph at Camp Nou and bagging six in as many of their meetings over the course of the season.
+Today, one month short of his 29th birthday, there can be no doubts about Ronaldo’s pedigree.
+When it comes to the big occasion, there is no one you would rather have in your team than the Portuguese.
+In 2013, Ronaldo scored in every Champions League knockout round he played in – including decisive strikes home and away in the last 16 victory over former club Manchester United.
+He outshone his great rival Messi in the Clasico marathon, memorably hitting a double in a 3-1 Copa del Rey semi-final triumph at Camp Nou and bagging six in as many Clasicos over the course of the season.

 “He is the best.
 The best in the world.
 Probably the best ever," Mourinho said of his countryman ahead of the Champions League return at Old Trafford last March.

 'The Special One' was likely exaggerating as he attempted to win the battle of the mind games with Sir Alex Ferguson.
 Ronaldo is not at the level of a Diego Maradona or Pele, a Zinedine Zidane or Platini, a Cruyff or Beckenbauer - players who took their club heroics to major international tournaments.
 But Ronaldo still has a chance to close the gap in Brazil this summer.